tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

 • How to Help: [http://py5.ixora.io/help/](http://py5.ixora.io/help/)
 • Community: [http://py5.ixora.io/community/](http://py5.ixora.io/community/)

 The py5 [reference](http://py5.ixora.io/reference/) and other documentation are coming along nicely, especially considering how young the project is.
 Plus, py5 runs great, too, thanks to leveraging the very mature and established Processing ecosystem.
 This also means that you can tap into a wealth of Processing learning materials and resources (with a bit of translation into Python/py5 required).
-There's also a discussion about a *Processing.py compatibility mode* -- think: `noStroke()` instead of `no_stroke()`, etc.
+There's also a discussion about translation tools that attempt to convert Processing.py or camelCase Python code to use function names that py5 expects -- think: `noStroke()` instead of `no_stroke()`, etc.

-You can follow py5 project updates here: [http://py5.ixora.io/blog/](http://py5.ixora.io/blog/); and via [RSS feed](http://py5.ixora.io/rss.xml).
+You can follow py5 project updates here: [https://ixora.io/tags/py5/](https://ixora.io/tags/py5/); and via [RSS feed](http://ixora.io/rss.xml).

 *End*